rafaelcamargo/portfolio/src/scripts/blog/posts/english/using-testing-library-with-implicit-aria-roles.md

 | tr |  | *row* |
 | ul |  | *list* |

-Knowing the respective implicit role of each HTML element makes the use of Testing Library’s `getByRole` function easy when you want to get them by their roles:
+Knowing the respective implicit role of each HTML element makes the use of Testing Library's `getByRole` function easy when you want to get them by their roles:

 ``` javascript
 it('should contain a link to the blog', () => {